boltlabs-inc/key-mgmt-spec/cryptographic_flows.md

 This client-initiated functionality generates a secret locally and stores the result both locally and remotely.

 Input:
+- Client input:
     - `user_credentials`, which consists of credentials for use in opening [authenticated sessions](systems-architecture.md#networking).
         - `account_name`, bytes that represent the asset owner's human-memorable account information, e.g., email address; and
         - `password`, bytes that represent the asset owner's human-memorable secret authentication information.
+- Server input: none.

 Output:
+- Client output:
     - `key_id`, a 128-bit unique identifier representing a secret, computed as the (possibly truncated) output of `Hash` over user and scheme parameters and a randomly generated salt.
+- Server output:
+    - A success indicator.

 Protocol:
 1. The client: